ilaydayaman/LuViRA_Dataset/README.md

 ## Grid Data/Trajectories

 75 trajectories where robot moves back and forth in a (mostly) straight line (while facing the same side of the studio).
+The ''Grid120" trajectory was deleted from the radio system since the syncronization was lost between the LuMaMi and UE.
+The files for ground truth vision and audio systems kept for completeness.

-Named as: Grid101, Grid102, ..., Grid175
+Named as: Grid101, Grid102, ..., Grid176.

 ## Random Data/Trajectories